thomas-hiron/symfony-goto.nvim/README.md

 Each commands are made to work without depending on the cursor position on the line, except for Twig customs.

+### SymfonyGoto

 ```vim
 :SymfonyGoto
 ```

 Calls specific command depending on what's found on the current line.
+SymfonyFindEventListeners won't be called by this command.

 ---

+### SymfonyGotoEncore

 ```vim
 :SymfonyGotoEncore